Tyagdit/noobis/README.md

 Once deployed you will have:
 - A server node on Hetzner with a Nomad and Consul server agent
 - A client node on Hetzner with a Nomad and Consul client agent
-- A loadbalancer node with Caddy as a reverse proxy to the Nomad UI, Consul UI, Prometheus UI and Grafana UI as well as any consul services configured to be [userfacing](#caddy)
+- A loadbalancer node with Caddy as an authentication service and a reverse proxy to the Nomad UI, Consul UI, Prometheus UI and Grafana UI as well as any consul services configured to be [userfacing](#caddy)
 - A bastion node to SSH into all of the other nodes
 - DNS entries on Cloudflare for the configured domain